napsu/SPaiK/README.md

 3) Finally, just type "python3.7 spaik.py".

-The algorithm returns a csv-file with performance measures (C-index, IC-index, and MSE) computed in the test set under different experimental settings S1-S4.
+The algorithm returns a csv-file with performance measures (C-index, IC-index, and MSE) computed in the test set under different experimental settings IDIT, IDOT, ODIT, and ODOT.
 The best results are selected using a separate validation set and validated w.r.t.
 C-index.
-In addition, separate csv-files with predictions under different experimental settings S1-S4 are returned.
+In addition, separate csv-files with predictions under different experimental settings are returned.

 ## References: